Caminero5/A4988-Driver/README.md

 `Motor varName = new Motor();`

-after this you can call the rotate function which will rotate the stepper motor until a button as been pressed (the user selects the button pin)
+after this you can call the rotate function which will rotate the stepper motor until a button has been pressed (the user selects the button pin)

 Example
 ```java